gaultier/blog/optimization-tales-cockroachdb-part5-uuid.md

 The good news is, CRDB developers know that and for this reason, they provide the built-in function `gen_random_uuid()` which, as you might expect, generates a UUID v4, but more importantly, *skips* the unique check for this field.
 That's huge: it means that if there are no other unique constraints on the table, we now can do an `INSERT` in multi-region mode *instantly*, without contacting the remote regions at all!

-Note that we are taking a (minuscule) risk: if there is indeed, by some massive cosmic bad luck, truly a collision between UUIDs, we would not notice it.
+Note that we are taking a (minuscule) risk: if there is indeed, by some massive cosmic bad luck, truly a collision between UUIDs, and the same UUID already exist in another region, we would not notice it.
 But that chance is so mathematically unprobable, that this is a tradeoff we are willing to do.
+And there is some solace: if the UUID does exist in our local region, we *would* notice, because the unique check is still performed there (and it's quite cheap).

 Our `INSERT` now becomes: `